Annuities can be a useful tool in wealth management and financial planning,

 With period certain annuitization, you can choose a defined period of time over which to receive payouts.
 If you die within that time, your listed beneficiary will receive the rest of the payments until the defined period is complete.

 Life payments are based not on a fixed period of time but on the annuitant’s calculated lifespan.
-The basic life option pays the contract-owner for the rest of their life, while joint life calculates a lower payout, which is based on you and your spouse being alive, giving the option for payments to go to your spouse for the rest of their life should you predecease them.
+The basic life option pays the contract-owner for the rest of their life, while joint life calculates a lower payout, which is based on you and your spouse being alive, giving the option for payments to go to your spouse for the rest of his or her life should you predecease them.
 The single life annuity payment option typically provides the largest payment amount, but has the most risk since payments cease upon the annuitant’s death.
 No payments will be made to a beneficiary.

 Life with Guaranteed Term is kind of a blend of “life” and “period certain” – it pays you guaranteed income for life, like with the “life” option, but also allows you to pick a time period for guaranteed payments.
 That way, you get the “life” payments that are calculated based on your life expectancy, but if you die sooner than expected, payments will continue to your beneficiary until the guarantee period is up.